kr-rajnish/DevTinder/homework.md

 - what are dependencies
 - what is the use of "-g" while npm install
 - Difference between caret and tilde (^ vs ~)

+- initialize git
+- gitignore
+- create a remote repo on git
+- push all code to remote origin

+- play with routes and route extinctions ex. /hello, /, /hello/2, /xyz
+- order of the routes matter

+- install postman app and make a workspace/collection > test API call

+-write logic to handle GET, POST, PATCH, PUT, DELETE API Calls and test them on postman.